hellozeyu/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Well, my approach is definitely not perfect as you can see it performs poorly on harder challenge video.
-I believe the most important reason is I didn't tune the find lane-line pixels function well since I am lacking the background of computer vision and it took me some time to digest the transformation between different color coordinates.
+I believe the most important reason is I didn't have enough background of computer vision to tune the find lane-line pixels function well.
+One thing I would definitely try afterwards is histogram equalization because it helps to improve the contrast of images and it will work better for the harder challenge video.